Pimple Treatment at Kosmoderma

 You can do DIY acne treatments such as steaming, using prescribed masks, curd and applying honey and tomato paste on the acne prone skin but the effect is limited to a curative nature and that too only in mild acne.

 Also, avoid using heavy makeup as that can clog pores and aggravate acne concerns.
-Also, ensure to wash off your hair oil and conditioner properly in the head wash else they might cause face and back acne.
+Also, ensure to wash off your hair oil and conditioner properly in the head wash else they might causing face and back acne.
 Applying sunscreen and icing the skin after a day of shopping or beach holiday helps to avoid acne breakouts.

 This was one specific treatment that we mentioned, however any general Acne treatment plan at Kosmoderma would look as follows: